xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-10-interview-with-chromatin.md

 <span class="speaker">Name:</span> Response
 </p>

-### Lastly, before we wrap this interview up, is there anyone you want to shoutout on the blog?
+### Lastly, before we wrap this interview up, is there anything or anyone you want to give a shoutout to?

 <p class="interview">
 <span class="speaker">Name:</span> Response